Is It Safe To Go Skiing This Winter?

 The length of the season is of course dependent upon snow conditions, and uniquely for this season, virus conditions.
 However, resorts are confident that they have put all of the appropriate measures in place to ensure a safe season once local governments allow their opening.

 Will I have to quarantine?

 The short answer is on your return to the UK, quite possibly.
 It is important to check the latest travel guidance from the UK Government as travel to certain countries will lead to you having to quarantine upon your return.
-At the time of publication visits to France, Austria, Switzerland and most recently Italy, will require you to quarantine upon return to the UK.
+At the time of publication visits to France, Austria, Switzerland and Italy, will all require you to quarantine upon return to the UK.

 What restrictions and rules are in place?